-The proportioned micronutrients in MicroKey (IFC) were developed based on plant science data collected from corn production test plots.
+The proportioned micronutrients in MicroKey IFC were developed based on plant science data collected from corn production test plots.
 This specialized formula is powered by EDTA chelation technology with added fulvic acid.
 Historically, EDTA chelating agents have been more expensive than sulfate-based chelating agents.
 However, Biovante™ is now able to offer EDTA chelating agents, making them more accessible and affordable for growers.

-An application of MicroKey (IFC) is meant to offset soil deficiencies that could potentially be present in the soil, which may result in yield loss for that plant.
+An application of MicroKey IFC is meant to offset soil deficiencies that could potentially be present in the soil, which may result in yield loss.
 All micronutrients have a charge, most of those are positive (+) charges.
 Based on the theory of conductivity, in order to balance a positive (+) charge, a negative (-) charge is necessary.
 This is important because CEC levels are critical as they play a vital role in nutrient uptake and availability to the plant.
 To aid in balancing the electrical charge of these micronutrients, a highly anionic (-) component known as fulvic acid is added.
 This can reduce nutrient tie-up and improve nutrient uptake for the plant.

 For more information contact us here.